samarthj/arch-pkgbuild-action/README.md

 ### `pkg<n>`

-The location of the built package.
+The filename of the built package archive.
 The key name is an incrementing integer for each package in the PKGBUILD.
 If the package is a split package, then there will be multiple keys starting with "pkg0".
 For a single package, only 1 key will be present as "pkg0".

 ### `ver<n>`

-The "$pkgver-$pkgrel" of the built package.
+The "<pkgname>-<pkgver>-<pkgrel>" of the built package.
 The key name is an incrementing integer for each package in the PKGBUILD.
 If the package is a split package, then there will be multiple keys starting with "ver0".
 For a single package, only 1 key will be present as "ver0".

 ## Usage Example